JacksonGariety/euler/README.md

 - filename all lower-case
 - filename with dashes instead of spaces
 - a comment at the top with problem number and name
+- contains a self-executing function
+- the function takes `process.argv[2]` and has a default value
-- contains a self-executing function which returns the correct solution
+- the function logs and returns the correct solution